 Negotiation of Representations and Warranties

 Lawyers talk about certain issues being “heavily negotiated.”
-For some reason, lawyer just love that term, probably because it sounds so invigoratingly physical for persons who generally spend their days sitting behind a computer.
-Still, the term has real meaning when using a special provisions addendum to the TREC 1-4 contract (or, in the case of commercial transactions, the TAR 1801).
-It will certainly be the case that the parties’ representations and warranties will become the subject of intense back-and-forth between the lawyer for the seller and the lawyer for the buyer.
-If this is not the case, one of the two lawyers is not doing his or her job.
-So this wrangle over reps and warranties is expected and can be quite useful in revealing both the seriousness and candor of the parties.
+For some reason, lawyers just love that term, probably because it sounds so invigoratingly physical for persons who generally spend their days sitting behind a computer.
+Still, the term has real meaning when using a special provisions addendum to the TREC 1-4 contract (or, in the case of commercial transactions, the Texas Realtors 1801).
+It is possible that the parties’ representations and warranties will become the subject of intense back-and-forth between the lawyer for the seller and the lawyer for the buyer.
+This wrangle over reps and warranties should be expected and can be quite useful in revealing both the seriousness and candor of the parties.

-Note, for legal scholars among our readers, that there is a conceptual difference between representations and warranties versus covenants and agreements.
-If you think about it for a moment, the distinction is apparent.
+There is a conceptual difference between representations and warranties versus covenants and agreements.
+If you think about it for a moment the distinction is apparent.
 A rep or warranty basically says “such and such is true about the property and/or me.”
 A covenant or agreement is subtly different.
 It states an affirmative promise by the seller or buyer to actually do an act or thing—such as the seller agreeing to deliver good, indefeasible, and undisputed title at closing.
 There is also a difference in how these two categories of obligation are enforced in the event of default.
-Competent counsel should address both in the course of their negotiations.
+Competent counsel should address both in the course of negotiations.

 Disclosure by Investors and License Holders